Bill7zz/ExNotes/README.md

 # ExNotes
-This is a repository for educational propose, The main goal is to cover the End to End development process of a Note application.
+This is a repository for educational propose.
+The main goal is to cover the End to End development process of a Note application.